kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/docs/07_pld_operational_metrics_cookbook.md

 ## 3. Canonical Metrics (Baseline Proposal for v2.0)

-These metrics represent the minimum recommended evaluation standard for PLD-aligned systems and may evolve as real production feedback is collected.
+These metrics represent the current recommended baseline for evaluating PLD-aligned systems and may be refined as broader implementation feedback emerges.

 ---